Weakness After Illness, Low Hemoglobin, Improves Appetite, Eructations, Dropsy, Haemorrhages

 Anaemia, Asthma, Abdominal disorders, Chlorosis, Cough, Cramps, Constipation, Convulsions, Diarrhoea, Fever, Goitre, Haemorrhage, Headache, Menstrual disorders, Vertigo

-2 to 4 tablets 4 times a day or as prescribed by the physician
+Take 5 drops in half cup of water 3 times a day or as prescribed by the physician OR

 0.0 Out of 5 stars